Investigators Seize Accounting Data in Raid on NGO for Sex Slavery Victims

 So far, a total of ten complaints have been filed with the prosecution against Yoon and other officials of the group.

-As for allegations that the group purchased a shelter in Anseong, Gyeonggi Province for victims of Japan’s wartime sex slavery for far more than the market value and later sold it at a cheap price, prosecutors will try to determine if such act constitutes an act of misappropriation.
+As for allegations that the group purchased a shelter in Anseong, Gyeonggi Province for victims of Japan’s wartime sex slavery for far more than the market value and later sold it at a cheap price, prosecutors will try to determine if that constitutes an act of misappropriation.

-The group, on its part, acknowledged that errors had been committed in its accounting data but denied that donations were embezzled or illegally used.
+The group has acknowledged that errors were committed in its accounting data but denied that donations were embezzled or illegally used.

 Meanwhile, Yoon was found to have met and issued an apology earlier on Tuesday to Lee Yong-soo, an elderly sex slavery victim who first raised the issues against the group.